Langenstein Castle

 Langenstein Castle is a Renaissance building of the sixteenth century.
 Today it is owned by the Douglases, descendants of the Swedish count Ludvig Douglas.
 It is located within the territory of Orsingen-Nenzingen, a municipality in the Hegau region near lake Constance in southern Germany.
 The castle is widely known for its golf course.
 The palace also houses a Carnival Museum.

-In 2014, count Axel Douglas sold the castle and all its lands to his cousin count Christoph Douglas, who died in 2016.
-His son count Leopold Douglas and his family live in the castle today.
+In 2014, Count Axel Douglas (b.
+1943) sold the castle and all its lands to his cousin, Count Christoph Douglas (1948-2016).
+His son and heir, Count Leopold Douglas (b.
+1989), member of the Swedish-German branch of Clan Douglas and his family live in the castle today.